seanpmaxwell/Typescript-Best-Practices/README.md

 I would also recommend avoiding **classes for handling IO data** (even when OOP makes sense), because this often leads to:
   - Many unnecessary **constructor calls** to support dynamic behavior, or
+  - A large number of identical `public static` functions
+  - It doesn't fit the mental model for classes because values on a data item could be set outside the class used to handle it.
+    - For example, in `user.created` _created_ could be in the database not by the `user.setCreated()` function.
-  - A large number of identical `public static` functions A simpler approach is to handle IO data using **modular object scripts** and describing them with **interfaces**.
+A simpler approach is to handle IO data using **modular object scripts** and describing them with **interfaces**.

 ```ts